public-ui/lab-micro-frontends/README.md

 This monorepo is an example implementation for a micro frontend architecture, comprised by the following packages:

-- **app**: Main application orchestrating various micro-frontends.
+- `app`: Main application orchestrating various micro-frontends.
-- kolibri-v1-provider: Provides a regular build of KoliBri v1.x including the default theme.
+- `kolibri-v1-provider`: Provides a regular build of KoliBri v1.x including the default theme.
-- kolibri-v2-provider: Offers a build of KoliBri v2.x with the default theme, featuring custom tag names suffixed with `-v2`.
+- `kolibri-v2-provider`: Offers a build of KoliBri v2.x with the default theme, featuring custom tag names suffixed with `-v2`.
-- module-v1: A small React module ("Micro frontend") dependent on KolBri v1.x.
+- `module-v1`: A small React module ("Micro frontend") dependent on KolBri v1.x.
-- module-v2: A small React module ("Micro frontend") dependent on KolBri v2.x.
+- `module-v2`: A small React module ("Micro frontend") dependent on KolBri v2.x.

 ### Configuration Highlights